Nikunj3121994/length.js/README.md

 ## Installation

-**Length** was designed to work both in the browser and in Node.js.
+**Length.js** was designed to work both in the browser and in Node.js.

 ### Browser